hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 </table>
 </div>

+Now that we've seen an unconstrained version, we'll iterate to answer our question about Income.

+---

 ### Adding constraints to guide the structure learning

-`pomegranate` provides some control over variable influences using the `include_edges` or `exclude_edges` parameters in the `.from_samples` method.

-Since we're interested in "Income," this adds a constraint requiring: "*Income cannot be the parent of any node.*"
+Since we're interested in "Income," it could make sense to require: "*Income cannot be the parent of any node.*"

-This tends to produce a network rooted at "MaritalStatus," with "Income" having "Relationship" and "Education" as parents.
+{% include note.html name="Are we causal yet?" content="<br/>This might help with explainability, but a <i>causal</i> interpretation may still be incorrect.
+Imagine modifying the value of one variable and observing what happens, such as an influence between 'Income' and 'Education.'
+We might expect something like 'people with some college credits earn more than people with a high school education alone,' but it's also possible that high-wage earners have better opportunities to continue their education and earn professional degrees.<br/><br/>We might observe such conditional influences when observing data over time, but here we're working with a snapshot at a specific point." %}

+Again we'll enforce this through excluding specific edges:

 ```python
 excluded_edges = [tuple([8, i]) for i in range(len(data.columns)-1)]